-Update: SWA and Subway Operations have been collaborating on an entirely new accessibility training for all new hires, modelled off the Bus 8-hour Certification.
-Customer feedback via an online survey and several meetings with the RTAG and BCIL Plaintiffs Groups, has helped inform both specific content and thematic direction of the new training.
-Once the training for new hires is complete, SWA and Subway Operations will shift their focus to paring down this content to be used in the various yearly recertification programs which all Subway employees must take.
+Update: SWA and Subway Operations collaborated to develop an entirely new accessibility training for all new hires that launched in July 2021, modelled on the Bus 8-hour certification training.
+Customer feedback via an online survey and several meetings with the RTAG and Daniels-Finegold plaintiffs group helped inform both specific content and thematic direction of the new training.